Strattoss/SUU-Litmus-OTel/README.md

 ## 4. Solution architecture

 The application will be run on Amazon Web Service leveraging the Elastic Kubernetes Service.
-The business application, as mentioned in the previous section 1., will be the [SockShop](https://github.com/ocp-power-demos/sock-shop-demo), used widely as a demo application because of its microservice-centered structure.
+The business application, as mentioned in the previous sections, will be the [SockShop](https://github.com/ocp-power-demos/sock-shop-demo), used widely as a demo application because of its microservice-centered structure.

 SockShop architecture schema: